truecharts/website/news/2023-07-03-operator-changes.md

 ## CNPG

 The cloudnative-pg operator is required for any applications that utilize postgres.
 Its installation is recommended.

 1. Follow the [CNPG Operator Migration Guide](https://truecharts.org/manual/SCALE/guides/cnpg-migration-guide) to migrate to the new CNPG operator.
 Ensure you follow the guide carefully as data loss can occur with this migration if proper steps are not followed.

-*If you run into any more issues, please file a ticket with our dedicated support staff on Discord like normal**
+*If you run into additional issues, please file a ticket with our dedicated support staff via the **#support** channel of our [discord](https://discord.gg/tVsPTHWTtr) as normal.*